Webinars, conferences and speaking engagements

 ---|---|---|---|---|

-Sweeping changes to disability benefits are set to affect millions of low income households across the UK.
-While some recent government concessions have softened the immediate impact, significant cuts remain on the horizon, with major implications for councils, NHS services and local support systems.
-New analysis from Policy in Practice shows that around 2.9 million people will be affected by the reforms, with combined losses totalling up to £6.8 billion per year.
-Some households stand to lose as much as £9,000 annually.
-These losses are not evenly distributed, and some local authorities will be hit far harder than others.
-The reforms also risk putting additional pressure on already stretched services.
-Mental health support, discretionary housing payments, and advice services are all expected to face rising demand as a result of this shift.
+Changes to disability benefits are set to affect millions of low income households across the UK.
+Despite recent government concessions softening the immediate impact, significant changes remain on the horizon, with major implications for councils, NHS services and local support systems.
+An increase to Universal Credit and investment in employment support is offset by changes to the health element of Universal Credit, putting additional pressure on already stretched services.
 For councils, understanding who will be affected and preparing early will be key to avoiding deepening hardship in their communities.
 In response, Policy in Practice is using local level modelling to help councils forecast the financial and social impact of these reforms.
 By combining granular data analysis with policy expertise, local authorities can prepare for what's coming and act now to support their most vulnerable residents.
-Join this webinar to explore: - What’s changing with disability benefits and the current policy timeline - Where the biggest financial impacts will be felt, based on new local modelling - How councils can prepare and target support to reduce hardship and service demand - Real world insights from local authorities already responding to these challenges If you're working in a local authority, the NHS, or wider support services, this session will offer critical insight into a fast moving policy landscape and equip you with the tools to respond proactively and strategically.
-With guest speakers to be announced | 27/8/2025 | 10:30am BST | 1.3 hours | Register |
+In this webinar we will: - Summarise planned reforms to disability benefits and the government plans for devolved employment support - Give an overview of past efforts to support people with disabilities into work, and explore what local areas should consider trialling - Share results from a data led employment support pilot run by Camden Council, widely referenced by other local areas If you're working in a local authority, the NHS, or wider support services, this session will offer critical insight into a fast moving policy landscape and equip you with the tools to respond proactively and strategically.
+Deven Ghelani from Policy in Practice is joined by Jonathan Portes, Professor at King's College London and former Chief Economist at the Department for Work and Pensions (DWP) and Zoe Tyndall leading an employment support pilot at the London Borough of Camden | 27/8/2025 | 10:30am BST | 1.3 hours | Register |